-According to NBA.com, Lopez has scored a grand total of 37 fastbreak points this season.
-Boucher has scored only 36, but he's played half the amount of minutes.
-He's far better equipped to run the open court with Antetokounmpo, who leads the league in transition scoring this season, whether it's following a blocked shot, steal or defensive rebound.
+According to NBA.com, Lopez scored a grand total of 45 fastbreak points this season.
+Boucher scored only 44, but he played less than half the amount of minutes.
+He's far better equipped to run the open court with Antetokounmpo, who led the league in transition scoring this season, whether it's following a blocked shot, steal or defensive rebound.

 It would give the Bucks a different look if nothing else, one that could be dynamite in the right situations against the right teams.
 Boucher would basically give the option of playing smaller without actually going much smaller, which is one of the few looks these Bucks don't currently have.

 If they wanted to, the Bucks would even have the option of going huge with Boucher at small forward next to Antetokounmpo and Lopez.
 Is it a little crazy?
 Yes.
 Crazy enough to work?
 Maybe.
 Enough to pique my interest at least.

 The Heat have some decisions to make themselves this offseason.

 While their core of Jimmy Butler and Bam Adebayo isn't going anywhere anytime soon, they have a number of players hitting free agency, including Meyers Leonard and potentially Kelly Olynyk, the latter of whom has a player option in his contract for next season.